mobile-insight/mobileinsight-core/README.md

     automator -p *insert_COM_port_here*

+Automator will try to connect to the serial port first.
+If any other program (e.g. QPST) is using this port, the connection will fail.

-Automator will first reset logging of the phone and then send commands to re-enable logging messages.
+After successful conenction, automator will reset logging of the phone and then send commands to re-enable logging messages.
 Only messages of desired types will be received, and which type to be desired is user-configurable.
 By default, an example configuration is used.
 Use -c flag to replace it with custom configuration.

 The messages received from the phone will print onto the console.
 To save the messages to a file as well, use the -l flag.